solokeys/solo1/docs/solo/programming.md

 a build that you made yourself.

 You need to use a firmware file that has the combined bootloader, application, and attestation key pair (bootloader + firmware + key).
 This means using the `bundle-*.hex` file or the `bundle.hex` from your build.

 #### *Warning*

-* **If you overwrite the Solo flash with a missing bootloader, it will be bricked**.
+* **Any DFU update erases everything!
+If you overwrite the Solo flash with a missing bootloader, it will be bricked.**
-* **If you program bootloader and firmware with no attestation, you will run into FIDO registration issues**
+* **If you program bootloader and firmware with no attestation, you will run into FIDO registration issues.**

 We provide two types of bundled builds.
 The `bundle-hacker-*.hex` build is the hacker build.
 If you update with this, you will update the bootloader and application, but nothing will be secured.
 The `bundle-secure-non-solokeys.hex`